grncd/YASG/README.md

 If you encounter bugs, crashes, or have feature suggestions, please open an issue on the
 ➡️ [GitHub Issues page](https://github.com/grncd/YASG/issues)

-Refer to [CONTRIBUTING.md](https://github.com/grncd/YASG/blob/main/CONTRIBUTING.md) for what to include in your issue.

 ---

 ## Building from Source (for contributors)